src-d/guide/talent/job-descriptions/offers/test-senior.md

 - No previous experience with any particular programming language is required, but the candidate should be willing to learn new languages such as Go and Python.

 - Notions of distributed systems are desirable.
-Kubernetes and Apache Spark are be used intensively.
+Kubernetes and Apache Spark are used intensively.

 - The role will involve improving continuous integration at source{d}, currently relying mainly on Travis CI and Appveyor.
-Experience with Jenkins CI is desirable but not required.
+Experience with Jenkins is desirable but not required.

-- The role will involve helping to improve QA and release processes as a whole.
+- The role will involve assisting to improve the QA and release process.

 ### [Culture](../culture-section.md)